-This story to me is a reminder that people desire different things in life.
+This story reminds me that people desire different things in life.
 That one life choice is not better than the other.
-Happiness to you might mean a suburban rich life filled with designer clothes, cars and fancy meals, but to another, contentment is a laid-back life with family in a small cottage having everything you need surrounded by nature.
+For example, happiness to you might mean a suburban rich life filled with designer clothes, cars, and fancy meals.
+Still, to another, contentment is a laid-back life with family in a small cottage having everything you need to be surrounded by nature.

-The monk in this parable chose a life of simplicity and struggle, but it gave him a sense of fulfillment.
-He found his purpose in helping others and to devoting his time in silent contemplation.
-Purpose that he could have not found if he spent his hours catering to the king.
+The monk in this parable chose a life of simplicity and struggle, giving him a sense of fulfillment.
+He found his purpose in helping others and devoted his time to silent contemplation.
+He could not have seen it if he had spent hours catering to the king.
 His advice to his old friend stands on the truth that seeking riches and pleasures in life comes at a price, his freedom, and this is something that he is not willing to trade.

-This is not, in any way, a judgement on the choices of the king’s minister.
+This is not, in any way, a judgment on the choices of the king’s minister.
 I get it.
-We ourselves desire the finest things that we could get our hands on, a beautiful home and the latest toys.
+We desire the finest things we can get our hands on, a beautiful home and the latest toys.
 But what if the price to get more stuff is to work more hours to get more money?
-If financial independence is the price?
+Is financial independence the price?
 Will it still be worth it?